The Critical Importance of Tech Stack in Technical Due Diligence

 What Makes the Tech Stack So Vital?

 The tech stack—the collection of programming languages, frameworks, databases, front-end and back-end systems, and infrastructure—defines a company’s ability to deliver its products and services.
 Whether it’s a highly scalable microservices architecture, monolithic legacy systems, or a hybrid combination, the tech stack is more than just code.
-It’s a reflection of how an organisation operates, scales, innovates, and competes.
+It’s a reflection of how an organization operates, scales, innovates, and competes.

 In particular, organisations now frequently employ a combination of different tech stacks to support hundreds of microservices.
 While this allows for flexibility and innovation, it also introduces complexity.
 If not properly aligned, having a multitude of tech stacks can lead to costly inefficiencies.
 For investors, these inefficiencies mean a longer road to profitability and potential difficulty in scaling operations.